Multiplayer Nash Preference Optimization: Related Work

 \section{Related Work}

-\paragraph{Reward-model–based RLHF.} Classical RLHF trains a reward model on human preference data and optimizes a policy with KL-regularized policy gradients (e.g., PPO)~\citep{christiano2017deep,ouyang2022training,bai2022training,schulman2017proximal}.
-While effective, PPO-style updates suffer from instability and high memory cost.
-To address this, GRPO removes the critic for more stable and memory-efficient training at scale (e.g., DeepSeek-R1)~\citep{shao2024deepseekmath,guo2025deepseek}, and DAPO further improves sample efficiency through dynamic sampling and refined loss objectives~\citep{yu2025dapo}.
-VAPO shows that value learning can strengthen RLHF when done properly~\citep{yuan2025vapo}.
+\paragraph{Reward-Model-Based RLHF.} Classical RLHF trains a reward model on human preference data and optimizes a policy with KL-regularized policy gradients (e.g., PPO)~\citep{christiano2017deep,bai2022training,schulman2017proximal}.
+While effective, PPO-style updates can suffer from instability and high memory cost.
+To address this, GRPO removes the critic to improve training stability and memory efficiency at scale (e.g., DeepSeek-R1)~\citep{shao2024deepseekmath,guo2025deepseek}, and DAPO further improves sample efficiency through dynamic sampling and refined loss objectives~\citep{yu2025dapo}.
+VAPO shows that value learning can strengthen RLHF under appropriate design choices~\citep{yuan2025vapo}.
 Nonetheless, optimizing against imperfect reward proxies remains vulnerable to reward hacking~\citep{weng2024rewardhack,wen2024language}.

-\paragraph{RLHF with General Preference.} DPO bypasses reward modeling by directly optimizing a log-odds margin between preferred and dispreferred responses~\citep{rafailov2023direct}.
+\paragraph{RLHF with General Preferences.} DPO bypasses reward modeling by directly optimizing a log-odds margin between preferred and dispreferred responses~\citep{rafailov2023direct}.
 This idea has inspired a family of extensions, including IPO~\citep{azar2024general}, KTO~\citep{ethayarajh2024kto}, SimPO~\citep{meng2024simpo}, and WPO~\citep{zhou2024wpo}, which refine the constraint, scaling, or sampling strategy.
 Iterative and online forms introduce exploration and continual updates~\citep{xiong2023iterative,dong2024rlhf,xie2024exploratory}, but most remain limited to static pairwise supervision.